コンテンツにスキップ

 music

-Experience the world of drama with the Kanagawa Philharmonic's performance!
-"Reversal Orchestra Special Concert"
+Experience the world of drama with a performance by the Kanagawa Philharmonic Orchestra!
+'Reversal Orchestra Special Concert'

 神奈川フィルの演奏でドラマの世界を体験!『リバーサルオーケストラ・スペシャルコンサート』

-On February 21st, the Yokohama Minato Mirai Hall hosted the "Reversal Orchestra Special Concert," a project for the Nippon Television drama series "Reversal Orchestra."
-"Reversal Orchestra" airs every Wednesday at 10 PM on the Nippon Television network.
-It tells the story of former prodigy violinist Hatsune Tanioka, played by Mugi Kadowaki, and up-and-coming maestro Asahi Tokoha, played by Kei Tanaka, as they strive to rebuild the Kodama Symphony Orchestra, a defunct orchestra based in western Saitama City.
-It's a refreshing musical entertainment that will have you laughing, crying, and feeling energized in the middle of the week, and I look forward to it every week.
+On February 21st, the "Reversal Orchestra Special Concert," a project related to the NTV drama series "Reversal Orchestra," was held at the Yokohama Minato Mirai Hall.
+"Reversal Orchestra" airs every Wednesday at 10 PM on the NTV network and tells the story of Hatsune Tanioka, a former genius violinist played by Mugi Kadowaki, and Asahi Tokiwa, a rising maestro played by Kei Tanaka, as they struggle to revive the Kodama Symphony Orchestra, a struggling orchestra based in West Saitama City.
+It's an exhilarating musical entertainment that makes you laugh, cry, and feel energized in the middle of the week, and I look forward to it every week.

-As the curtain rose, guest concertmaster Takashi Aoki tuned the instruments.
-Conductor Kenjiro Sakairi appeared, and the famous phrase "Ta-dah, ta-dah!" rang out throughout the venue.
-Even though I'm not an expert on classical music, I knew in an instant that it was Beethoven's "Fate."
-The moment I heard this phrase, all the tension I'd felt about a "classical concert performed by a professional orchestra" was instantly released.
-Hearing this familiar phrase through a live orchestra was a truly impressive performance, and I began to feel excited, sensing my "destiny" to enjoy tonight's concert.
+As the curtain rose, guest concertmaster Takashi Aoki began tuning the orchestra.
+Conductor Kenjiro Sakairi then appeared, and the famous phrase "Da-da-da-DUM" rang out throughout the hall.
+Even I, who am not well-versed in classical music, recognized it instantly as Beethoven's "Symphony No. 5."
+And the moment I heard this phrase, the tension I had felt about attending a classical concert by a professional orchestra instantly melted away.
+Even a familiar phrase sounds breathtaking when heard through a live orchestra, and I began to feel a sense of "destiny" to enjoy tonight's concert, and I started to get excited.

-Next came "Farandole" from the second suite of "Les Amours des Garcons" by Bizet, which also appeared in the TV drama, and Elgar's march "Pomp and Circumstance" No. 1.
-"Farandole" was the piece that showed off Tamayura's incompetence in the first episode, but at the concert, the Kanagawa Philharmonic Orchestra's superb performance brought a brilliant glow to the venue.
-The brilliant sound of the flute solo, which was what first attracted Hatsune to Tamayura, captivated the entire audience.
+Next, the concert featured "Farandole" from Bizet's "L'Arlésienne" Suite No. 2, which also appeared in the drama, and Elgar's "Pomp and Circumstance" March No. 1.
+"Farandole" was the piece that showcased Tamayura's clumsiness in the first episode, but in the concert, the Kanagawa Philharmonic Orchestra's wonderful performance added a spectacular touch to the venue.
+The brilliant sound of the flute solo, which was what initially drew Hatsune to Tamayura, captivated the entire audience.

-Furthermore, "Pomp and Circumstance" is a song that holds an important position in the drama, as it was the first time that Hatsune Tanioka and Asahi Tokoha performed in front of an audience together with Tamayura in episode 3.
-The sounds, such as the parts that the troupe members had repeatedly practiced and the climax at the end, evoked images from the drama, allowing us to quickly enjoy the highlights of this concert.
+Furthermore, "Pomp and Circumstance" is a song that holds an important place in the drama, as it was the first time Hatsune Tanioka and Asahi Tokiwa performed it in front of an audience with Tamayura in episode 3.
+The parts that the orchestra members had practiced repeatedly, and the build-up towards the end, brought the images from the drama to mind, allowing us to experience the true essence of this concert early on.

-As an aside, Beethoven's "Fate" was first shown (showing a rehearsal) in the drama in episode 7, which aired the day after the concert.
-Enjoy the music you heard at the concert in the drama, and experience the music you've grown familiar with in the drama live.
-The program was carefully curated to allow viewers to experience both, and enjoy the drama alongside the music.
+As an aside, Beethoven's "Symphony No. 5" was first featured (in a rehearsal scene) in the drama in episode 7, which aired the day after the concert.
+You can enjoy the music you heard at the concert in the drama, and then experience the music you became familiar with through the drama in live performance.
+I got the impression that the program was carefully put together so that viewers could enjoy both the concert and the music together.

-After the three songs were played, Kadowaki Mugi and Tanaka Kei, who had been listening to the performance from the audience, came up on stage.
-Kadowaki commented that she was so moved by the Kanagawa Philharmonic's performance that she burst into tears.
-Tanaka, who plays the role of a sharp-tongued maestro, said, "I'm surprised you were able to say things like, 'This orchestra is rubbish,' (laughs)," which drew laughter from the audience.
+After the three pieces were finished, Mugi Kadowaki and Kei Tanaka, who had been listening to the performance from the audience, came up on stage.
+Kadowaki commented that she was so moved by the Kanagawa Philharmonic's performance that she couldn't help but shed tears.
+Tanaka, who plays a "sharp-tongued maestro," said, "I wonder how you all had the nerve to say things like, 'This orchestra is rubbish' (laughs)," which drew laughter from the audience.

 (C) Nippon Television

-After the two guests took the stage, the audience participated in the "Castanet Challenge," in which they played castanets to the Kanagawa Philharmonic's rendition of "If You're Happy and You Know It, Clap Your Hands."
-However, this challenge proved far more difficult than expected, and the entire venue was filled with amazement and the clacking of the castanets.
-Percussionist Mitsuriko Okada, who had wowed the audience with her incredible castanet skills, then demonstrated her "best marimba" skills in Japan with "Flight of the Bumblebee."
-Her precision and speed made it hard to follow, leaving audiences breathless.
-Behind the stage, a timpanist and trumpeter performed a comical scene in which they attempted to exterminate a bumblebee by swatting it.
-This experience reaffirmed the potential of percussion instruments and the friendly side of the Kanagawa Philharmonic.
+After the two guests took the stage, a participatory event called the "Castanet Challenge" was held, where audience members clapped their castanets along to the Kanagawa Philharmonic's performance of "If You're Happy and You Know It."
+However, the "Castanet Challenge" proved to be many times more difficult than expected, and the venue was filled with surprise and bewildered sounds of people clapping their castanets.
+Percussionist Mariko Okada, who impressed the audience with her superb castanet skills, then showcased her skills as "Japan's best marimba player" with "Flight of the Bumblebee."
+Her performance, with its incredible speed and precision, left the audience breathless.
+In the background, a timpanist and trumpet player performed a comical skit in which they tried to kill a bumblebee by hitting it, making it a time to reaffirm the potential of percussion instruments and the friendly side of the Kanagawa Philharmonic.

-In the second part of the event, Shinya Kiyozuka, the popular pianist who is in charge of the drama's background music, appeared on stage.
-After enlivening the audience with his familiar, lively talk skills, he performed a "Reversal Orchestra Improvisation Medley."
-Kiyozuka's arrangements of classic masterpieces, including "Für Elise," add color to the story and create background music that closely aligns with the emotions of the characters.
-The familiar classical masterpieces took on a new dimension, and Kiyozuka's captivating fingerwork liberated the audience.
+In the second part, popular pianist Shinya Kiyozuka, who is in charge of the drama's soundtrack, took the stage.
+After energizing the audience with his lively conversational skills, which are well-known in the media, he performed a "Reversal Orchestra Improvisation Medley."
+Kiyozuka arranges classical masterpieces such as "Für Elise," adding color to the story and creating a soundtrack that resonates with the characters' emotions.
+Familiar classical masterpieces took on a new form, and were released into the audience through Kiyozuka's captivating fingerwork.

 (C) Nippon Television

-Afterwards, Teiho, who worked on the drama's background music alongside Kiyozuka, appeared on stage and performed "Tamayura Cantabile" with Teiho conducting, Kiyozuka on piano, and the Kanagawa Philharmonic Orchestra playing.
-It was truly a luxurious moment to be able to enjoy the harmony of the two musicians who worked on the background music and the Kanagawa Philharmonic Orchestra.
+Afterward, Teiho, who co-wrote the drama's score with Kiyozuka, appeared on stage, and "Tamayura Cantabile" was performed with Teiho conducting, Kiyozuka on piano, and the Kanagawa Philharmonic Orchestra playing.
+It was a truly luxurious moment to enjoy the harmony created by the two musicians who composed the score and the Kanagawa Philharmonic Orchestra that performed it.

 (C) Nippon Television

-This "luxurious" time wasn't over yet.
-For the following piece, "Toreador" from the Carmen Suite, Hatsune Tanioka acted as concertmaster and Asahi Tokoha as maestro, transcending the boundaries of the drama.
-The sight of Hatsune and Asahi shaking hands as concertmaster and maestro was truly moving.
-Kadowaki's dignified bowing and Tanaka's dynamic yet graceful conducting were truly moving.
-They blended seamlessly into the professional orchestra, conveying the hard work they've put in to master their skills.
-Apparently, the actors who perform in the drama had been practicing their instruments since before filming began.
-The performance scenes in the drama are sure to touch viewers' hearts precisely because the entire cast is so sincerely committed to music.
-This performance, which blended reality and drama, drew thunderous applause from the audience.
+That "luxurious" time wasn't over yet.
+In the following "Toreador" from the Carmen Suite, Hatsune Tanioka joined as concertmaster and Asahi Tokiwa as maestro, transcending the boundaries of the drama.
+It was truly heartwarming to see Hatsune and Asahi shaking hands as concertmaster and maestro.
+Kadowaki's dignified bowing and Tanaka's dynamic yet supple conducting blended naturally with the professional orchestra, conveying the effort they had put in to acquire such skills.
+The actors who actually perform in the drama have apparently been practicing their instruments since before filming began.
+It is because all the cast members are sincerely dedicated to music that the performance scenes in the drama are so moving for viewers.
+The venue was filled with thunderous applause for this performance, which fused the real world and the drama.

 (C) Nippon Television

-Conductor Sakairi appeared again, and a light-hearted trumpet fanfare rang out.
-This was "March of the Swiss Army" from the William Tell Overture, which Hatsune performed for the first time with the members of Tamayura.
-Next was "Mela!", a song by the popular band Ryokuoushoku Shakai, which they performed in episode 4.
-In the story, this song is also said to have strengthened the bond between mother and daughter, and the beautifully played viola solo brought tears to my eyes.
+Conductor Sakairi reappears, and a lively trumpet fanfare rings out.
+It's "The Swiss Army March" from the William Tell Overture, the first piece Hatsune played with the Tamayura members.
+Next, they perform "Mela!", a song by the popular band Ryokuoushoku Shakai, which they played in episode 4.
+In the story, this song connects the bond between mother and daughter, and the beautifully played viola solo brought tears to my eyes.

-The final piece played was the fourth movement of Tchaikovsky's Symphony No. 5, which is also the main theme of the drama.
-This piece, which also serves as the opening theme of the drama, marked the end of the concert.
-Kadowaki and Tanaka sat in their favorite seats in the orchestra and enjoyed the performance from within.
+The final piece performed was the fourth movement of Tchaikovsky's Symphony No. 5, which also serves as the drama's main theme.
+This piece, which is also the drama's opening theme, concluded the concert.
+Ms. Kadowaki and Ms. Tanaka sat in their favorite seats within the orchestra and enjoyed the performance in their own way.

-During the encore, "Radetzky March," the audience spontaneously rose to their feet and clapped along with the guest on stage, creating the most exciting moment of the day.
-By this point, the feeling "music is fun!" was already overflowing in my heart.
-Any sense of intimacy I had felt toward classical music, or any anxieties about whether I would ever understand it, had completely vanished.
-It was a space where you could listen, see, feel, participate, and enjoy yourself to the fullest.
-And it was everyone on stage and behind the scenes who brought this feeling of "fun" to me.
+During the encore performance of the "Radetzky March," the audience spontaneously rose to their feet and clapped along with the guests on stage, creating the most exciting moment of the day.
+By this point, my heart was overflowing with the feeling that "music is fun!"
+Any preconceived notions I had about classical music being intimidating, or my anxieties about whether I could truly understand it, had vanished without a trace.
+It was a space where you could listen, watch, feel, participate, and enjoy yourself to the fullest.
+And this feeling of "fun" was brought about by everyone on stage and behind the scenes.

 (C) Nippon Television

-The members of the Kanagawa Philharmonic Orchestra, who delivered a wonderful sound, were constantly smiling and incorporated a playful spirit to warm up the audience.
-Conductor Sakairi showed a brilliant smile after each song.
-Kiyozuka and Teiho's music taught us that "it's okay to enjoy classical music freely."
-After their performance of "Carmen," Kadowaki and Tanaka commented, "It was fun!" and "It felt great!", embodying the joy of music.
-The program was filled with the desire to allow even beginners to enjoy classical music without feeling intimidated.
-Just as each individual note overlaps to weave the sound of the orchestra, the feelings of each individual member piled up to create a wonderful concert.
+The members of the Kanagawa Philharmonic delivered a wonderful sound, constantly smiling and warming the audience with their playful touches.
+Conductor Sakairi showed a radiant smile after each piece.
+Mr. Kiyozuka and Mr. Teiho's music taught us that "classical music can be enjoyed freely."
+After performing "Carmen," Ms. Kadowaki and Ms. Tanaka commented, "That was fun!" and "That felt great!", embodying the joy of music themselves.
+The program was filled with the desire to make classical music enjoyable for beginners without any pressure.
+Just as each individual note comes together to create the sound of an orchestra, the feelings of each individual came together to create a truly wonderful concert.

-For me, it was the TV drama that sparked my interest in the world of classical music.
-Ever since I actually heard a live performance by a professional orchestra, the sounds of the instruments have been ringing in my head ever since.
-I was completely captivated by "classical music" and "orchestras."
-Don't be put off by the idea that classical music is intimidating, but definitely go see a Kanagawa Philharmonic performance.
-Because the door to classical music is wider and more welcoming than you might think, and there's a lot of "fun" waiting for you!
+For me, the world of classical music became interesting thanks to a TV drama.
+Ever since I actually heard a live performance by a professional orchestra, the sounds of the instruments have been ringing in my head.
+I've been completely captivated by "classical music" and "orchestras."
+Don't shy away from classical music thinking it's intimidating; I urge you to go see a performance by the Kanagawa Philharmonic Orchestra.
+Because the world of classical music is much broader and more welcoming than you might think, and there's so much "fun" waiting for you!

 Related articles